-Being in Australia made me realise I had always wanted to be a cowgirl, so I got a job as a 'Jillaroo' on a cattle station in the bush for six months.
+Being in Australia made me realise I had always wanted to be a cowgirl, so I got a job as a 'Jillaroo' on a cattle station in North West New South Wales for six months.
 It was very hard work, especially as there was an awful drought at the time.
 But it was a fantastic experience that will stay with me forever.

 At the end of the six months I had to say Goodbye to my new-found family, horses and dogs and I moved back to London to work on The Golden Compass at Framestore.
 I then got the opportunity to work on The Tale of Despereaux and Where The Wild Things Are.